princeton-vl/LayeredDepth/README.md

 ### Evaluation on Test Set
 To evaluate your model on the test set and compare your results with the baseline, you need to submit your flow predictions to the [evaluation server](https://layereddepth.cs.princeton.edu).

 Submit your predictions to the evaluation server using the command below.
-Your submission should be in the same format of the depth estimation mentioned above.
-Make sure to replace placeholders with your actual email, submission path, and method name:
+Ensure your submission follows the same depth estimation format described above.
+Replace the placeholders with your actual email, submission path, and method name:
 ```
 python3 upload_submission.py --email your_email --path path_to_your_submission --method_name your_method_name --benchmark multi_layer
 python3 upload_submission.py --email your_email --path path_to_your_submission --method_name your_method_name --benchmark first_layer